 Or your teen lost their temper and put their fist through the bedroom wall, damaging the plaster.
 Require them to make the repair (skill-building) or pay for it (ownership for actions).
 If they don’t have enough money, give them extra chores or work out a payment plan.

-TIP: Consider yourself when giving consequences to your teen.
-Parents often make an error in the heat of the moment to dish out a discipline that is impossible to stick to or is such a hassle for them that they are unwilling to follow through.
-Don’t ever make threats or choose consequences that you will not actually follow through on.
+Consider yourself when giving consequences to your teen.
+Parents often make a rash decision in the heat of the moment and dish out a discipline that is impossible to enforce.
+Or it's such a hassle for the parents that they're unwilling to follow through.
+Don’t make threats or choose consequences that you will not prepared to follow through on.
+And sometimes, that means cooling off before you set a boundary.

 Why would your teen pay attention or respect your limits if you don’t enforce the consequences you’ve set?
 Following through is crucial.
 Until teens can take ownership of their choices and behavior, you are the lighthouse guiding their way!